MustaphaU/Multistage-Multimodal-Recommender-System-on-Amazon-EKS-with-NVIDIA-Merlin/lambda/readme.md

 ```

 ## 2. Setting up the `recsys-recommend` Lambda function
 This function is responsible for fetching recommendations, updating the Bloom filter, and enqueueing messages to the SQS queue to trigger online feature computation.
-Because the Triton Inference Service is exposed through an internal AWS Network Load Balancer (NLB), the Lambda function is deployed into the same VPC same VPC as ElastiCache and the EKS node subnets hosting Triton, so it can privately reach Redis and the Triton service.
+Because the Triton Inference Service is exposed through an internal AWS Network Load Balancer (NLB), the Lambda function is deployed into the same VPC as ElastiCache and the EKS node subnets hosting Triton, so it can privately reach Valkey and the Triton service.

 * Build and push the container image to ECR
 ```bash